harleydutton/tabula-rasa/tabula-rasa/meta/design/pending/sections/storyteller/One 'Book' or Multiple.md

 ---

-I have two choose your own adventure start points on [[Tabula Rasa]]'s home page. one for the player and one for the storyteller.
+I have two choose your own adventure start points on [[index|Tabula Rasa]]'s home page. one for the player and one for the storyteller.
 I think as part of polish I might go through and pick an intended audience for each section and rewrite them to be that way.
 I could keep track of this using obsidian as either tags, properties, or something else.